How to Sign Up for Adult Education: Quick Steps for Lifelong Learners

 Some centers might ask you to come in person.

-They’ll help you pick classes that fit your goals, whether that’s getting a high school diploma or improving your job skills.
+They’ll help guide you towards classes that match your goals—be it a diploma or honing job skills.

 Documentation and Requirements

-When you sign up, you’ll need to bring some papers with you.
+When signing up, you’ll need to bring a few important documents along.

 • Photo ID